SpringI4I-TIU11/SchoologyToKolibri/README.md

 The python file, SchoologyKolibriChannel.py, is the main tool of our project.
 Before this can be run, there are several steps to setting up needed packages and getting required information.

 ## Required Software
-  * Python 3.7 is needed in order to run the package installation.
+  * Python 3.7.0 is needed in order to run the package installation.
+   * The download for Python 3.7.0 cna be found here: https://www.python.org/downloads/release/python-370/ .
   * Pip is also needed for installing packages.
   * wkhtmltopdf is needed for some file conversions in the tool.
     * The instructions for installation can be found at https://wkhtmltopdf.org/.